youcheng-csc/automatically-retrieve-configuration/REMDME.md

 # Autosubmit Configuration Extractor

 A Python tool to automatically extract configuration parameters and component versions from Autosubmit experiment YAML configuration files.
+This script is supposed to run under VM.

 ## 📋 Requirements